 (b) performing an evasive lane crossing during an EM according to paragraph 5.3.;

-(c) forming an access an access corridor for emergency and enforcement vehicles according to paragraph 5.2.1.2.;
+(c) forming an access corridor for emergency and enforcement vehicles according to paragraph 5.2.1.2.;

 (d) partly entering into the adjacent lane according to paragraph 5.2.1.3. in order to drive around an obstacle partly blocking the lane.